London has an amazing list of theatres that you should visit or spend an amazing evening in one of them. Take a look at this list!

 Theatre Royal, Drury Lane

 The Theatre Royal, Drury Lane, commonly known as Drury Lane, a West End theatre, is a Grade I listed building in Covent Garden, London.
 Why is so amazing this theatre?
-Because The Theatre Royal, Drury Lane is the oldest theatre site in London still in use, it was built in 1663, what an amazing experience to watch a theatre play there!
+Because the Theatre Royal, Drury Lane is the oldest theatre site in London still in use, it was built in 1663, it is an amazing experience to watch a theatre play there!